rrd108/cakephp-json-api-exception/README.md

         $user = $this->Users->patchEntity($user, $this->request->getData());
         if (!$this->Users->save($user)) {
             throw new JsonApiException($user, 'Save failed');
-            // throw new JsonApiException($user, 'Save failed', 418);   // you set the response's status code in the 3rd parameter
+            // throw new JsonApiException($user, 'Save failed', 418);   // you can set the response's status code in the 3rd parameter
         }
     }
     $this->set(compact('user'));